JE1314/LAMMPS_builder/README.md

  - run.py

+## General Inputs

 These are the variables that can be modified by the user, they relate to the structure of the system

-## General Inputs
+ - aFe

- - aFe		Lattice parameter of Fe in Angstrom
+Lattice parameter of Fe in Angstrom

+ - xhi
+ - yhi

- - xhi / yhi 	Size of the simulation box in the x and y direction.
+Size of the simulation box in the x and y direction.
 These values need to be given in terms of the lattice parameter of Fe (aFe).

-For example: xhi = '15', yhi = '15'
+For example: xhi = 15, yhi = 15

+ - zhi

- - zhi 	 	This value determines the Z size of the section of the box that will contain both the alkane chains and OFMs.
+This value determines the Z size of the section of the box that will contain both the alkane chains and OFMs.
 The units are Angstrom.

+For example: zhi = 60

 ## Inputs related to the OFMs

+ - OFM

- - OFM 		This flag determines if the the system will contain OFMs.
+This flag determines if the the system will contain OFMs.
 If OFM = 1, the generation of OFMs is activated

+ - OFMtype

- - OFMtype 	Defines the type of OFM that will be used in the simulation the available options are: SA, SAm, GMS, OA, OAm, GMO.
+Defines the type of OFM that will be used in the simulation the available options are: SA, SAm, GMS, OA, OAm, GMO.
 For full details and chemical structures, see: Ewen et al. Langmiur (2016) http://pubs.acs.org/doi/full/10.1021/acs.langmuir.6b00586

-For example: OFMtype = 'GMS'
+For example: OFMtype = GMS

+ - OFMn_x
+ - OFMn_y

- - OFMn_x / OFMn_y	These two variables determine the number of independent OFM chains to be placed along the x and y directions.
+These two variables determine the number of independent OFM chains to be placed along the x and y directions.
 The inputs are integers.

-For example: OFMn_x = '5', OFMn_y = '7'
+For example: OFMn_x = 5, OFMn_y = 7

 ## Inputs related to the Alkanes

+ - Alkane

-#Alkane 		This flag determines if the the system will contain Alkanes.
-		  #if Alkane = 1, the generation of Alkanes is activated
-      #Note only linear n-alkanes currently available
+This flag determines if the the system will contain Alkanes.
+If Alkane = 1, the generation of Alkanes is activated.
+Note only linear n-alkanes are currently available.

+ - nAlkane

-#nAlkane		Defines the number of CH2/CH3 monomers on each alkane chain.
+Defines the number of CH2/CH3 monomers on each alkane chain.
+The inputs are integers.

-		  #The inputs are integers
-		  #Exm: 	nAlkane = 16
+For example: 	nAlkane = '16'

+ - Alkanen_x
+ - Alkanen_y
+ - Alkanen_z

-#Alkanen_x 	Number of alkane chains to be placed along each
-#Alkanen_y	  direction of the simulation box
-#Alkanen_z	  The inputs are integers
+Number of alkane chains to be placed along each direction of the simulation box.
+The inputs are integers

-		  #Exm: 	Alkanen_x = 5
-			#	      Alkanen_y = 7
-			#	      Alkanen_z = 3
+For example: 	Alkanen_x = 5, Alkanen_y = 7, Alkanen_z = 3

-#####Inputs related to the Surfaces
+## Inputs related to the Surfaces

+ - Surfaces

-#Surfaces = 1	This flag determines if the the system will contain Surfaces.
-		  #if Surfaces = 1, the generation of Surfaces is activated
+This flag determines if the the system will contain Surfaces.
+If Surfaces = 1, the generation of Surfaces is activated

+ - FractalLevels

-#FractalLevels 	Number of fractal levels used for the generation of the surfaces
+Number of fractal levels used for the generation of the surfaces.
+The inputs are integers.

-		  #The inputs are integers
-      #Exm: 	FractalLevels = 4
+For example: 	FractalLevels = 4

+ - H

-#H 		Hurst exponent for the generation of the fractal surfaces
-      #Spijker et al. Tribology Letters (2011) DOI: 10.1007/s11249-011-9846-y
+Hurst exponent for the generation of the fractal surfaces.
+Ref: Spijker et al. Tribology Letters (2011) http://link.springer.com/article/10.1007/s11249-011-9846-y

-      #Exm: 	H = 0.8
+For example: 	H = 0.8

+ - RMSin

-#RMSin 		Value of the desired RMS roughness of the surfaces.
+Value of the desired RMS roughness of the surfaces.
+The units are Angstrom.

-		  #The units are Angstrom
-      #Exm: 	RMSin = 8
+For example:   RMSin = 8

+ - boxLenghtZ

-#boxLenghtZ	Thicknes of each of the Fe slabs that form the surfaces.
-This
-		  #is the thickness before the roughness is applied to the surface
-		  #This value does not have units.
-It corresponds to the number
-		  #of Fe lattice constants
+Thicknes of each of the Fe slabs that form the surfaces.
+This is the thickness before the roughness is applied to the surface This value corresponds to the number of Fe lattice constants (aFe)

-		  #Exm: boxLenghtZ = 20 -> 20*aFe = 57.27320 Angstrom
+For example:  boxLenghtZ = 20